outkit/php-client/README.md

 ## A note on function names
-The method names for messages (`getMessage` and `createMessage`) are deliberately generic, to align them with future expansions of the API (say, `Outkit.Project.create`).
+The method names for messages (`getMessage` and `createMessage`) are deliberately generic, to align them with future expansions of the API (say, `createProject`).
 So even though you might feel like you are _submitting_ or _sending_ a message (and we often use terms like that in our own docs), in API terms you are always just `createMessage`-ing it.